Skademaskinen/Putricide/README.md

 # Putricide
+Good news everyone!
+I think I have perfected a plague that will destroy all life on Azeroth!

 <p style="color:orange">World of Warcraft Team Managing tool and role manager for Discord.</p>
 <img src="https://repository-images.githubusercontent.com/571304196/266beb85-36c3-418e-979d-332b066e55ba">
 All rights to any images used for this bot is entirely credited to Activision Blizzard, Inc.